ConfederacyOfGaia/Gaia/players-guide.md

 - The land druid's natural recovery feature is reworded similarly to the wizard's arcane recovery feature: *Starting at 2nd level, you can regain some of your magical energy by sitting in meditation and communing with nature.
 Once per day when you finish a short rest, you can choose expended spell slots to recover.
 The spell slots can have a combined level that is equal to or less than half your druid level (rounded up), and none of the slots can be 6th level or higher.*
 - Sorcerers' sorcery points refresh after a short rest, not after a long rest.

-#### Other stuff

-- Use the Healer's Kit Dependency?
-  - *A character can't spend any Hit Dice after finishing a short rest until someone expends one use of a healer’s kit to bandage and treat the character’s wounds.*

 ### Changes to Existing Feats